ajhoop/MIDS_Capstone/notebooks/exploratory/README.md

 # Exploratory Notebooks

-This directory holds Jupyter Notebooks with experimental code for data cleaning and preprocessing, EDA, and modeling trials.
+This directory holds Jupyter Notebooks with experimental code for modeling trials.